Zayed International Airport: Terminal 2

+Terminal 3

 Terminal 3 was the newest addition of the old terminal area and was a direct expansion to the western side of Terminal 1.
 It is a brick-shaped, bi-level facility featuring a duty-free and food court area as well as departure gates 32–35 and 58–61, and bus gates 28–31 and 36–57.
 The majority of passengers were bused to their airplanes as only 8 of its 34 gates are equipped with jetbridges.
 Terminal 3 was capable of handling the Airbus A380s, and was used almost entirely by Etihad Airways.